mcuellar/aws-automation-hub/terraform/blueprints/serverless-api/README.md

 3. The deployer Lambda will be invoked via EventBridge.
 It reads the S3 object key and calls `UpdateFunctionCode` with `Publish=True` to deploy the uploaded package to the target Lambda.

 Notes & security

+- The module provisions either an HTTP API (API Gateway v2, default) or a REST API (API Gateway v1) depending on the `api_gateway_type` variable.
+All integrations, permissions, and outputs are updated for the selected API type.
+- HTTP API is recommended for most new use cases due to lower cost and latency, but does not support all REST API features (API keys, usage plans, request validation, advanced throttling, etc.).
 - The module accepts either `target_lambda_arn` (full ARN) or `target_lambda_name` (function name).
 If you provide a name, the module will perform an internal lookup of the function's ARN and scope permissions to it.
 Providing a full ARN is still recommended when available to avoid reliance on lookups.
 - If your target Lambda resides in a different AWS account, prefer an assume-role pattern where the deployer assumes a role in the target account with `lambda:UpdateFunctionCode` permission.
 I can add that pattern if you need cross-account support.
 - If you use KMS encryption for the S3 bucket, ensure the deployer has `kms:Decrypt` for the CMK.